Best Vegan Dog Food Brands on the Market This Year

 Credit: Petaluma

 • Taste: Petaluma did extensive taste testing with dogs, who “consistently preferred” their dog food over conventional meat brands.
-Cookie can now be counted among those pups, as she absolutely loves this kibble.
+Cookie ate this food for over a year and she absolutely loved this kibble.
 It actually smells incredible, too.
-Their sweet potato vegan dog treats are also amazing, we highly recommend!

 • Sustainability: Petaluma is a Certified B Corp and they offset 100% of their greenhouse emissions, in addition to participating in 1% For the Planet, so they’re really walking the walk when it comes to sustainability efforts.
 LeafScore has also named them the ‘Best Eco-Friendly Dog Food.’

 • Cost: $93.95 for a single 18-lb. bag of kibble, or $84 (10% off) with a subscription.
 You also get 30% off your first order!
-We have a subscription, and each bag lasts Cookie (a 26-lb. spaniel) about 6 weeks – so with tax, I end up spending about $60/month, which is only $15/week!
-They also sell 12 oz. bags of Sweet Potato Jerky for $17.99.
+When I had a subscription, each bag lasted Cookie (a 27-lb.
+Spaniel) about 6 weeks – so with tax, I end up spending about $60/month, which is only $15/week!
+They also sell 12-oz. bags of Sweet Potato Jerky for $17.99.
 And, they offer a free sample of their kibble, which I took full advantage of and hope that you and your pup do, as well!
-As an added bonus, Petaluma Feed’s vegan dog food is also available on Amazon (in the U.S.) for fast, easy delivery.
+As an added bonus, Petaluma’s Sweet Potato Jerky treats are available on Amazon for fast, easy delivery.

-UPDATE: Petaluma kindly sent us a sample of their new Senior Dog Formula for Cookie to sample and she wolfed it down!
-We’ll be purchasing this formula moving forward as Cookie enters her golden years 🙂
+UPDATE: Petaluma kindly sent a sample of their new Senior Dog Formula for Cookie to sample and she wolfed it down!
+It’s packed with ingredients to help your senior dog thrive, like additional omega-3 and DHA fats, glucosamine, and more.

 Credit: Wild Earth

-• Nutritional profile: Wild Earth’s dog food is developed by vets and food scientists and meets the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles.
-Their kibble is packed with high-protein superfood ingredients like chickpeas, sweet potato, spinach (great for calcium and other essential nutrients), pumpkin, pea protein, flax, and oats, and each meal provides a complete spectrum of protein (and offers higher crude protein profiles than many traditional ‘meat’ dog foods).
+• Nutritional profile: Wild Earth’s dog food is developed by vets and food scientists and meets the AAFCO Dog Food Nutrient Profiles.
+Their kibble is packed with high-protein, non-legume derived superfood ingredients including heart-healthy grains like barley and oats, as well as sweet potato, flaxseed, blueberries, pumpkin, spinach (great for calcium and other essential nutrients) and each meal provides a complete spectrum of protein (and offers higher crude protein profiles than many traditional ‘meat’ dog foods).

 • Sustainability: Wild Earth is a very earth-conscious brand – its claim to fame is that its dog food requires 95% less water and emits 96% less CO2 than meat-based brands.
 Their ingredients are also sustainably sourced.